deepkit-rest/rest/README.md

 By default, `RestOffsetLimitPaginator` paginates the List result based on the `limit` and `offset` query params and form the body the same: `{ total: ..., items: [...] }`.

-Some configuration properties are available for you to customize its behavior by overriding the value:
+Some configuration properties are available for us to customize its behavior by overriding the value:

 ```ts
 class AppPaginator extends RestOffsetLimitPaginator {